evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

 **Have you installed Calibre?**

-- [ ] If YES, proceed to **[step 4c](#4c-install-calibre)**.
+- [ ] If YES, skip step 4c proceed to **[step 4d](#4d-create-ebooks)**.

-- [ ] If NO, skip step 4 and proceed to **[step 5=4d](#4d-create-ebooks)**.
+- [ ] If NO, proceed to **[step 4c](#4c-install-calibre)**.

 ---

 ### 4c.
 INSTALL CALIBRE

+* Download the Calibre application:
+  - If you are working on a Mac, download via https://calibre-ebook.com/download_osx
+  - If you are working on a Windows, download via https://calibre-ebook.com/download_windows
+* Double-click on the .dmg file you downloaded to open a folder window.
+* Drag the Calibre book icon to the Applications folder within the window.
+  - This action should begin the copying of Calibre to your local computer's Applications.
+  - Your local Applications folder should then open automatically.
+* Double-click on the new Calibre icon in your local Applications folder to open the program for the first time.
+* In the set-up screen:
+  - Accept the defaults on the first screen.
+Click "Next >"
+  - Keep the default "Generic" in Manufacturers and "Generic e-ink device" in Devices.
+Click "Next >"
+  - Click "Finish" to complete setup.
+  - The Calibre application should then start.

 ### 4d.
 CREATE EBOOKS

 Once you have the final XML for the volume and have reviewed it thoroughly, you are ready to make eBooks.

-In order to do this you will need to first open both files for the volume in oXygen.
-(These are in `hsg-project/repos/frus/volumes` and `hsg-project/repos/frus/bibliography`.)
+In order to create eBooks, you will need to first open the volume XML and bibliography XML files in oXygen.
+(These files should be found in `hsg-project/repos/frus/volumes` and `hsg-project/repos/frus/bibliography` respectively.)
 Upload both of these files to localhost so that the latest copy is available to eXist.

 Navigate to the Release app at <http://localhost:8080/exist/apps/release/> and click “eBook Batch Helper.”
 Be sure the the radio button is set to generate “Both” epub and mobi-bound epubs then click `Generate eBooks`.